Franjo Malgaj: Slovenian military leader

 After the dissolution of the Austro-Hungarian Empire and the establishment of the State of Slovenes, Croats and Serbs in late October 1918, he joined the Slovene volunteer army established by Rudolf Maister.
 This army, known as "Maister's fighters" (Maistrovi borci), seized the Slovene-inhabited territories in Lower Styria, and fought against the forces of the German Austria for the border areas in Styria and Carinthia.

 In early November, Malgaj gathered a group of Slovene volunteers around Celje and marched into southeast Carinthia (in what is now known as Slovenian Carinthia).
 Together with General Maister and a company of volunteers composed of soldiers of the Army of the Kingdom of Serbia that were retreating from imprisonment in Austria, he reached Lavamünd and captured the Carinthian town of Völkermarkt (Velikovec) in late November 1918.

 Death

 Accounts vary regarding his death.
-He either committed suicide on May 6, 1919 at Tolsti Vrh near Dravograd in Carinthia after being surrounded by Austrian soldiers, or he died after he accidentally activated a hand grenade attached to his belt.
+He either committed suicide on May 6, 1919, at Tolsti Vrh near Dravograd in Carinthia after being surrounded by Austrian soldiers, or he died after he accidentally activated a hand grenade attached to his belt.
 Unconfirmed rumors suggest he was shot by a group of soldiers from Serbia with whom he was allegedly in conflict.

 He was buried in the Carinthian town of Guštanj (now Ravne na Koroškem).

 Legacy

-On 90th anniversary of Malgaj's death, his memoirs from 1914 to 1919 were published.
+On the 90th anniversary of Malgaj's death, his memoirs from 1914 to 1919 were published.
 A primary school in Šentjur was named after him.
 Malgaj is well known in Slovenia because he led the group of Maister's soldiers that captured Meža and the Meža Valley for Slovenia after the First World War.